vayalaivadivel/assignment-apps/README.md

 # Spring boot with gateway, registry and hystrix
-The main aim of this project is to develope micro-service using Java 11, Spring framework components and Docker, implement an API gateway which forward all incoming requests to internal services with secure JWT token.
+The main aim of this project is to develop micro-service using Java 11, Spring framework components and Docker, implement an API gateway which forward all incoming requests to internal services with secure JWT token.
-To achive this, we are using spring-boot with micro-service architecture and below are the 3 important section will describe the details of this application,
+To achieve this, we are using spring-boot with micro-service architecture and below are the 3 important section will describe the details of this application,
 - Design and considerations
 - Limitations
 - Getting started / Usage Guide
 # Design and considerations!
   It has been designed 5 important components.
 They are,
-  - api-registry - where all the services are registered with service and client can dicovery the require service with unique name
+  - api-registry - where all the services are registered with service and client can discovery the require service with unique name
-  - gatway-service - where the end-user can access all the internal services.
+  - gateway-service - where the end-user can access all the internal services.
 This is also registered as part of api-registry since its require to find the internal service.
   - services - There 3 internal services called service-one, service-two and service-three and each service exposing one rest endpoint.
   - authorization server - We are using free-tier account of Okta authorization server for the secure communication among the various services using JWT token.
   - hystrix - To avoid cascade failure.
-  Dockorizing all the above components;
+  Dockerizing all the above components;

 # Limitations
 - No test cases involved in it